 Expense Asset/Other Consideration Depreciation is never an expense item.
-Form 4562, Depreciation and Amortization , is used to list the basis and depreciation of assets for tax purposes.
+Form 4562, Depreciation and Amortization , is used to list the based and depreciation of assets for tax purposes.
 Ask for the depreciation work papers or schedules for the prior, current and subsequent years.
-Comparing one year to another can help determine the true value of the assets.
+Comparing one year to another the help determine the true value of the assets.
 The disappearance of an asset from one year's depreciation schedule could mean the asset was: Discarded, sold, traded-in or exchanged.Fully depreciated for tax purposes.
 There should be either an asset or proceeds from the disposition of the asset.

-10. Tip: The true value of an asset is not necessarily shown on the Form 4562 or the depreciation work papers.
-Although the asset may have been fully depreciated, it may have some market value.

-11. Depletion - Depletion is similar to depreciation, but applies to assets such as oil, gas, coal or gemstones.
+- Tip: The true value of an asset is not necessarily shown on the Form 4562 or the depreciation work papers.
+Although the asset may have been fully - 11.
+Depletion - Depletion is similar to depreciation, but applies to assets such as oil, gas, coal or gemstones.
 Since the asset is removed from the ground, the depletion allowance is computed to account for this removal from the source.